Understanding ruby quality according to the price

 - Use these criteria for each clarity type to set the final clarity grade.

-Here is a chart below to understand the quality in unheated rubies:
+Here is a chart below to understand the quality of unheated rubies:

 Below is a map detailing the Ruby mining concentrations around the world.